PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Proper Securing Technique

 Cam buckle straps beat ratchet straps for kayaks.
-Ratchets can over-tighten and crack hulls.
+Ratchets can over-tighten and crack hulls, especially in cold weather when plastic becomes brittle.
+Save the ratchets for coolers and boxes.

 Highway Driving Considerations